 Nequasset Fish Ladder Restoration

-This project aims to replace a 58 year old concrete pool and weir style fish ladder on an active alewife run in Woolwich, Maine in a manner that will ensure maximum fish passage while being easy to maintain and require minimal manipulations to adjust for water flow.
+This project aims to replace an old 1955 concrete pool and weir style fish ladder on an active alewife run in Woolwich, Maine in a manner that will ensure maximum fish passage while being easy to maintain and require minimal manipulations to adjust for water flow.
 The deteriorating structure is incorporated into a dam which impounds Nequasset Lake, and 537 acres of optimal spawning habitat for river herring, as well as a residential drinking water supply for four communities.
 Both the ladder and dam are important to the town’s infrastructure and culture.
 Nequasset is one of Maine’s 19 remaining alewife runs still open to a commercial harvest; it has been managed for long term sustainability by the same local family for over 60 years.
 Replacement of the current structure will ensure access to prime spawning ground for a species considered essential in the restoration of Gulf of Maine.

 How it all started…

 Bath Water District Superintendent Trevor Hunt learned of the importance of alewives through KELT’s 2010 fall lecture series on ecological recovery.
 A few days later he came to our office with a plea for help.
 Could KELT manage an appropriate restoration of the crumbling fish ladder at Nequasset Dam in Woolwich that will ensure maximum fish passage and be easy for his crew to maintain?
 Since that day, KELT has assisted the Town of Woolwich and the Bath Water District and hopes for a complete rebuild in early fall of 2013.